Clarity logoClarity logoClarity

 Bull markets rise 20%+, bear markets fall 20%+.
 Here's how market cycles work, the psychology behind them, and why timing the market almost always fails.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Markets go up.
 Markets go down.
-The terms "bull" and "bear" get thrown around constantly on financial news, but most people couldn't tell you the actual definitions; or more importantly, what to do when you're living through one.
+The terms "bull" and "bear" get thrown around constantly on financial news, but most people couldn't tell you the actual definitions, or more importantly, what to dowhen you're living through one.
 Understanding market cycles is the difference between panicking at the bottom and staying the course.

 A bull market is a sustained rise of 20% or more from a recent market low, while a bear market is a sustained decline of 20% or more from a recent high.
 Since World War II, the average bull market has lasted about 5.5 years with cumulative gains of roughly 180%, while the average bear market has lasted about 9.5 months with an average decline of 36%.
 The key lesson: bull markets last far longer than bear markets, which is why staying invested through both cycles tends to produce the best long-term results.